-Since inception of the Company on January 17, 2002, the Company has generated tax net operating losses of approximately \$72.0 million, expiring in 2022 through 2032.
+Since inception of the Company on January 17, 2002, the Company has generated tax net operating losses of approximately \$81 million, expiring in 2022 through 2033.
 The tax loss carry-forwards of the Company may be subject to limitation by Section 382 of the Internal Revenue Code with respect to the amount utilizable each year.
 This limitation reduces the Company's ability to utilize net operating loss carry-forwards.
 The amount of the limitation has not been quantified by the Company.
 In addition, the Company acquired certain net operating losses in its acquisition of Valley Pharmaceuticals, Inc. (Note 2).
 However, the amount of these net operating losses has not been determined and even if recorded, the amount would be fully reserved.
-If the Company determines that there were net operating losses acquired, any realization of a deferred tax asset would be reflected as a tax benefit.

-The Company has determined that there are no uncertain tax positions as of December 31, 2012 or 2011 and does not expect any significant change within the next year.
+The Company has determined that there are no uncertain tax positions as of December 31, 2013 or 2012 and does not expect any significant change within the next year.